dotnet/runtime/docs/workflow/testing/libraries/debugging.md

 ```
 Debug proxy for chrome now listening on http://127.0.0.1:58346/.
 And expecting chrome at http://localhost:9222/
+Content root path: ...\artifacts\bin\System.Collections.Tests\Debug\net7.0\browser-wasm\AppBundle
 App url: http://127.0.0.1:9000/index.html?arg=--debug&arg=--run&arg=WasmTestRunner.dll&arg=System.Collections.Concurrent.Tests.dll
 ```
-Copy the proxy's url, you will need it in the next step.
+The proxy's url/port will be used in the next step.
+If you choose VS Code to debug, `Current root path` will be needed as well.

-## Attach an IDE
 You may need to close all Chrome instances.
 Then, start the browser with debugging mode enabled:

 `chrome --remote-debugging-port=9222 <APP_URL>`

+Now you can choose an IDE to start debugging.

+## Debug with Chrome DevTools
 Open `chrome://inspect/#devices` in a new tab in the browser you started.
 Select `Configure`:

 ![image](https://user-images.githubusercontent.com/32700855/201867874-7f707eb1-e859-441c-8205-abb70a7a0d0b.png)